cnierm/mmmtext/README.md

 Use Arrow keys to move
 Press ESC twice to exit and autosave.
 ```
-### write mode
+### Write mode
 write mode is similar to insert mode from Vim. here you change the actual contents of the file you are working with.

 ## About
 The goal of this project was simply to make a text editor.
 Even simple editors like nano consist of over 10,000 lines of code as well as libraries that restrict it to certain platforms.
-WHile this editor is much smaller it is lacking in some features such as live window resizing and vertical navigation at this time.
+While this editor is much smaller it is lacking in some features such as live window resizing and vertical navigation at this time.

+I use the following to compile the binaries using g++:

+`g++ main.cpp Line.cpp -static -o mmmtext`